jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 In a more recent work, we provide a full-stack design of quantum algorithm which consider the gate complexity, as opposed to previous algorithms based on querying either block encoding of the Hamiltonian and time evolution.
 We show that it maintains near-optimal system-size and precision scaling.

-**Quantum many-body phenomena**

-I have been interested in interesting many-body phenomena since my undergraduate study.
-I wonder if we could have a better understanding of emergent quantum phenomena in quantum materials.

-I have worked on HTSC.

 **Quantum error mitigation and its transitions to quantum error correction**